 - Protect customer data, such as credit card numbers.

 - Protect internal data, such as proprietary source code.

-- Protect system components from being disabled by external attacks or intentional system overloads.
+- Protect system components from external attacks or intentional system overloads.

 Who are you protecting data from?

 For example, you must protect your subscribers’ data from other subscribers, but someone in your organization needs to access that data to manage it.
 Analyze your workflows to determine who needs access to the data.
-Consider carefully how much access to give a system administrator; it is possible that a system administrator can manage your system components without needing to access the system data.
+Consider carefully how much access to give a system administrator; A system administrator might be able to manage your system components without needing to access the system data.

-What will happen if protections on a strategic resource fail?
+What happens if protections on a strategic resource fail?

 Sometimes, a fault in your security scheme is nothing more than an inconvenience.
-In other cases, a fault might cause great damage to you or your customers.
-Understanding the security ramifications of each resource will help you protect it properly.
+In other cases, a fault might damage you or your customers.
+Understanding the security ramifications of each resource helps you protect it properly.